jpmaganinho/DisTIPy/README.md

 2. A quadratic in-field scattering contribution;
 3. Linear Magnetoresistance (LMR) effects.

 At each stage, the software returns optimal-fit parameters, uncertainties, and fit quality metrics, enabling users to compare the temperature dependence, stability and statistical performance of each model.
 The appropriate magnetoconductivity model must then be selected based on the physical consistency and temperature trend of the fitted parameters (see Ref.
-[REF letter] for an example analysis).
+[1] for an example analysis).

 This release is designed for magneto-resistance measurements, using a 4-point probe technique, conducted with the Physical Properties Measurement System (PPMS) from Quantum Design, on samples exhibiting WAL features across the whole temperature range.
 Under these conditions, DisTIPy’s sequential modeling approach provides a reliable framework for identifying the dominant transport mechanisms in disordered 3D TIs.